AstarNetwork/astar-docs/docs/use/how-to-guides/layer-1/dapp-staking/for-devs/index.md

 ## Overview

-Discover [dApp Staking](/docs/learn/dapp-staking/index.md), a unique mechanism that allows communities to support their favorite teams by staking ASTR or SDN with them.
-When staking ASTR or SDN on a dApp, users not only support the development of innovative apps but also receive staking rewards from inflation.
+Discover [dApp Staking](/docs/learn/dapp-staking/index.md), the mechanism that lets communities stake ASTR or SDN on their favorite dApps.
+Stakers earn rewards from inflation while supporting the teams building on the network.

 You can educate yourself more by reading the technical documentation about [dApp Staking Technical Overview](/docs/learn/dapp-staking/dapp-staking-protocol.md).